 In 2013, it was found that many dogs rescued from the trade were dying of disease in overcrowded government shelters.
 With no government budget to care for them properly, Soi Dog Foundation supporters raised funds to build a huge complex of shelters on government-owned land in Buriram, in north-eastern Thailand.
 As well as financing the cost of these shelters, Soi Dog Foundation provided all the food and medication needed to keep the dogs healthy.
 Groups of dogs were regularly transported to the main shelter in Phuket where they were socialised and received their final health checks before being adopted to new homes overseas.

 Thailand introduced its first animal welfare law in late 2014.
 Among other things, the Prevention of Animal Cruelty and Provision of Animal Welfare Act makes it illegal to eat dog and cat meat.
 Soi Dog Foundation sat on the committee that drafted full details of the law, and John remains one of the few foreigners to have been involved in the drafting of legislation in Thailand.

-Today, Soi Dog Foundation has a dedicated cat hospital and a state-of-the-art dog hospital – the largest and most comprehensive hospital in Asia, and possibly the world, dedicated solely to the treatment of street dogs.
+Today, Soi Dog Foundation has state-of-the-art dog and cat hospitals – the former being largest and most comprehensive hospital in Asia, and possibly the world, dedicated solely to the treatment of street dogs.
 Gill devoted the last four years of her life to designing and overseeing the construction of the dog hospital to fulfil a promise she made many years earlier to provide the best possible treatment for her beloved street dogs.